A couple of years ago my preferred office supply store embarked on a creative strategy to sell me more stuff. And it worked—for a while.

 They started emailing me coupons that offered nice discounts—if I spent about 50% more than what had been my typical historical purchase.
 Not wanting to pass up a good deal, I used their coupons, buying what I needed now and stocking up for the future.
 If anyone were tracking the results of their marketing efforts on me, they would have been pleased; there was at least a 50% boost in my spending with them, likely more.

-The problem is that my growing stock of office supplies will now cover me for the next several years.
+The problem was that my growing stock of office supplies would already cover me for the next several years.
 Aside from ink cartridges and batteries, I’m nicely provisioned.
-I have enough printer paper, file folders, highlighters, paperclips, staplers, rubber bands, pens, and whatnot to last me a good long time.
-In fact, I don’t think I will ever need to buy file folders or paperclips for the rest of my life.
+I had enough printer paper, file folders, highlighters, paperclips, staplers, rubber bands, pens, and what not to last me a good long time.
+In fact, I don’t think I would needed to buy file folders or paperclips for the rest of my life.

-When I received my $15 reward certificate last month, I had trouble finding anything I needed—even though it would be free!
-Of course, that just further forestalls me from actually buying something from them.
+When I received my $15 reward certificate, I had trouble finding anything I needed—even though it would be free!
+Of course, that just further forestalled me from actually buying something from them.

 The lesson to be learned is that a coupon today could result in a no-sale tomorrow.

 Wordsmith Peter DeHaan is a magazine publisher by day and a writer by night.